Finding the perfect matched winch according to your needs and budget is a daunting task when you’ve got a lot of options to choose from.

 - Controlling the clutch handle is a cakewalk.

-- Comes with convertible control pack.
+- Comes with a convertible control pack.

 - You can buy the Zeon relocation kit separately for each version.
 This enables several winch mounting options.
 This allows you to easily winch mount or remote mount the convertible control pack.